{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: Discussion

 \subsection{Results}

-\textbf{Scene Generalization.} The success rates for the Scene Generalization experiment, detailed in Table~\ref{tab:scene_gen}, are exceptionally low, with an overall average of just $2.7\%$ across all scenes.
-None of the individual scenes achieved success rates exceeding $5\%$, indicating significant challenges in generalizing to novel scenes with unseen room layouts, furniture configurations, and object placements for long-horizon MoMa tasks.
+\textbf{Scene Generalization.} The success rates for the Scene Generalization experiment, detailed in Table~\ref{tab:scene_gen}, are exceptionally low, with an overall average of just $2.7\%$ and $2.4\%$ across all scenes for RT-1 and MG-MoMa, respectively.
+This demonstrates significant challenges in generalizing to novel scenes with unseen room layouts, furniture configurations, and object placements for our long-horizon MoMa tasks.
+Both models outperform the random agent, demonstrating at least a minimal capacity to learn something from the data.

-Scenes 1 and 3 exhibited relatively higher success rates compared to the others.
+Scenes 1 and 3 exhibited relatively higher success rates compared to the others for RT-1.
 This can be attributed to a relatively high proportion of evaluation tasks in these scenes involving objects that were positioned directly in front of or adjacent to the robot's initial spawn location, reducing the complexity of navigation and manipulation required.
-In contrast, Scene 1 exhibited the lowest performance, likely due to the robot spawning in an enclosed and isolated room where many tasks necessitated navigating out of the room to retrieve the target object, significantly increasing task difficulty.
+In contrast, Scene 2 for RT-1 exhibited the lowest performance, likely due to the robot spawning in an enclosed and isolated room where many tasks necessitated navigating out of the room to retrieve the target object.
+Additionally, Scene 2 contained the highest number of objects compared to the other scenes (see Figure~\ref{tab:splits}).
+These factors combined significantly increased task complexity.
+Overall, MG-MoMa demonstrates performance that is near RT-1, which is noteworthy given that MG was not originally intended for MoMa tasks.

-\textbf{Task Generalization.} The success rates for the Task Generalization experiment for RT-1, as presented in Table~\ref{tab:task_gen}, are low overall, though they are slightly higher compared to the average performance in the Scene Generalization experiment.
-This improvement is likely attributed to the model having access to all the scenes during training, enabling it to better generalize to new tasks within already familiar environments.

-We also evaluated on seen tasks, which were uniformly sampled from the training data to match the size of the unseen data from the test split to measure performance on previously encountered tasks.
-Surprisingly, RT-1 achieved a marginally higher success rate on unseen tasks ($5.1\%$) compared to seen tasks ($4.6\%$).
-This indicates that the model's training did not overfit to the training data, which is a positive outcome.
-One plausible explanation is that the sampler may have inadvertently selected a disproportionate number of especially challenging tasks for the seen evaluation set, rendering them overly difficult for the model despite having been part of the training data.
+\textbf{Task Generalization.} Table~\ref{tab:task_gen} presents the results of our Task Generalization experiments.
+Notably, both RT-1 and MG-MoMa show slightly higher overall performance compared to the Scene Generalization experiments.
+This improvement is likely due to the larger training dataset size (see Table~\ref{tab:splits}) and the availability of all scenes during training.
+Moreover, while the performance of the baselines is equal for the seen settings, RT-1 outperforms MG-MoMa by $0.9\%$ on the unseen environments.
+Meanwhile, the random agent showed no difference in performance between seen and unseen tasks, as expected.